formkit/docs-content/essentials/forms.md

 ## Backend error handling

 <callout type="danger" label="Under development">
 Handling backend errors is still under development and not yet available in FormKit Alpha.
 We'll send out a notification when it has been implemented.
-We expect the api to be very similar to <a href="https://vueformulate.com/guide/forms/error-handling/#form-errors">Vue Formulate</a>
+We expect the API to be very similar to <a href="https://vueformulate.com/guide/forms/error-handling/#form-errors">Vue Formulate</a>.
 </callout>

 ## Props

 Forms are technically considered `input` types — so they share many of the universal props that standard inputs use.

-<reference-table :without="['label', 'help']" :data="[{ prop: 'submit-label', type: 'String', default: 'Submit', description: 'The label to use on the submit button'}, { prop: 'actions', type: 'Boolean', default: 'true', description: 'Whether or not to include the actions bar at the bottom of the form.'}]"></reference-table>
+<reference-table :without="['label', 'help']" :data="[{ prop: 'submit-label', type: 'String', default: 'Submit', description: 'The label to use on the submit button.'}, { prop: 'actions', type: 'Boolean', default: 'true', description: 'Whether or not to include the actions bar at the bottom of the form.'}]"></reference-table>

 ## Composition keys